-Laboratories present different challenges.
-All labs should be equipped with some sort of gas detection monitoring system that can alert you to combustible or toxic gases.
-The recommended type of system for most labs is a constantly monitoring, hard-wire stationary gas detection system with a monitoring panel and sensors located throughout the laboratory.
+Most labs are equipped with some sort of gas detection monitoring system that alerts you to CO, oxygen depletion (or elevation), and combustible or toxic gases.
+The recommended type of system for most labs is a “fixed” monitoring, hard-wired stationary gas detection system with a monitoring panel and sensors located throughout the laboratory.

 The systems today can be as simple or complex as needed to allow for as little as local notification or as extensive as remote monitoring, view, and control from any Internet connection and fully integrated to building management systems.
 Any of these systems, if required by local authority having jurisdiction (AHJ), can also notify fire department, 24-hour monitoring station, or both, as well as facility or environmental health and safety (EHS) personnel.

 One of the recommendations we make with the installation of any gas detection system is some sort of maintenance plan.
 Why?
 If the gas detection system fails, you typically find out in one of three ways.
 The first way is somebody smells something and alerts property management.
 The second way occurs when somebody is exposed to something, becomes ill, or, eventually, loses consciousness.
 The third way is the worst of all scenarios: there is no odor to some toxic or immediately dangerous to life or health (IDLH) gases and no one knows it because they can’t smell it.
 This scenario can be lethal.

 The most important aspect of safety while working with or around hazardous gases is that the monitoring equipment is properly maintained on a manufacturer’s recommended maintenance schedule by gas detection professionals in order to be in compliance with OSHA and other state and federal regulations.

 Regrettably, many facilities managers go by the mantra that if the gas detection system is reading zero that nothing is wrong.
 Unfortunately, you can’t know a gas detection system is working unless it is tested with the correct gases.